mrsashemi/flex-landingpage/README.md

 That said, the project was pretty simple.
 I powered through the rest.
 I can more or less call it done, but plan on returning to it one more time to spruce things up a bit.
 I'd like to play around with image settings more, and just generally want to do more than the bare minimum.

+Thu Jan 6 7:05
+Added some final touch ups to fex wrapping and to fix any mistakes after checking code in W3C Markup.
+Finally done!

+COPYRIGHT DISCLAIMER:
+All images included are original artworks produced by myself (otherwise known as WizardsRobbingKids).
+The only exception is the TMFA Punk, which is an NFT created in my likeness by Matty Mo, The Most Famous Artist.
+I currently own the NFT and am part of the TMFA DAO.